 Master's programmes offered in English at Aalborg University require that your command of the English language is equivalent to level B (Danish level) in English.
 Level B (Danish level) in regards to languages is considered equivalent to level B2 referring to Common European Framework of Reference for Languages (CEFR).

-Applicants applying for Master's programmes must submit the results of one of the below mentioned IELTS, TOEFL or Cambridge tests with the required minimum scores – by uploading the test results or receipt confirming that you have signed up for a test to the application portal.
+Applicants applying for Master's programmes must submit the results of one of the below mentioned tests with the required minimum scores – by uploading the test results or receipt confirming that you have signed up for a test to the application portal.

 We do not accept tests that are more than 2 years old at the time of the application deadline.